Food Plot Herbicides and Weed Control Tips

 Poast, Select, Arrest, Vantage, Hi-Yield Grass Killer (Sethoxydim and Clethodim)

 In most food plots grasses are usually the most bothersome weeds you will encounter.
 Grasses have extensive root systems which make them great competitors for nutrients and water.
 The easiest and most effective method of grass control is to use a grass selective post-emergent foliar herbicide.
 The active ingredients in these types of herbicides are Sethoxydim and Clethodim.
-These are systematic herbicides meaning they move within the plant after application on the leaf structure.
-The common names you will find these herbicides under is Poast, Select, Arrest, and Vantage.
+These are systematic herbicides meaning they move within the plant after application to the leaf structure.
+The common names you will find these herbicides under are Poast, Select, Arrest, and Vantage.
 These herbicides kill grasses but do not harm broadleaf species like clover, soybeans, peas, and brassicas.
-These types of herbicides will kill corn, wheat, oats, rye, and sorghum so keep this in mind especially with mixed food plots.
-These herbicides often need to be coupled with a crop oil or surfactant in order to penetrate leaf tissue.
+These types of herbicides will kill corn, wheat, oats, rye, and sorghum so keep this in mind, especially with mixed food plots.
+These herbicides often need to be coupled with crop oil or surfactant in order to penetrate leaf tissue.
 Results are not often seen until after 10 days.

 Broadleaf Selective Weed Control